 Shana Agid, Assistant Professor of Art, Media, and Technology and Director of Printmaking, Parsons

 Gabrielle Bendiner-Viani, Visiting Assistant Professor of Urban Studies

-For three years, the research and curriculum-development project “Working with People” has been investigating and developing innovative pedagogical approaches to teaching in and with communities that foreground the impacts of relationships of power that frequently shape these projects but are often not addressed.
+The research and curriculum-development project “Working with People” has been investigating and developing innovative pedagogical approaches to teaching in and with communities that foreground the impacts of relationships of power that frequently shape these projects but are often not addressed.
 There is often a gap in resources and critical engagement for both faculty and students doing projects “with communities,” and the Working with People project is developing a curriculum and online resources using a framework of modules that investigate key words in these contexts.
 The curriculum seeks to build a foundation for establishing reciprocal relationship building through student and faculty interactions with community-based groups and nonprofit organizations by exploring the complex and contradictory contexts in which users, collaborators, and organizations live and work.
 Parts of this curriculum can be modified and used in a wide variety of courses.
-In this workshop, Shana Agid and Gabrielle Bendiner-Viani will introduce the project, with a focus on tools and practical concerns of participants.
+In this workshop for New School faculty and staff, Shana Agid and Gabrielle Bendiner-Viani introduced the project, with a focus on tools and practical concerns of participants.

 Working with People has been supported by the New School’s Fund for Innovations in Education, the New School University Civic Engagement Committee, the New School Collaboratory, and the Rockefeller Foundation.